Tavern on the Green: Awards

 Where magazine named Tavern on the Green the best restaurant on the Upper West Side in 2006.
 It had also been awarded "best ambience" of any New York City restaurant four years earlier.
 In 2003 and 2004, Wine Spectator named the restaurant's wine list its "Best Award of Excellence."

 Notable visitors

 Tavern on the Green was frequented by prominent actors, musicians, politicians. and writers.
 It hosted the wedding receptions of several prominent Americans, including one of the seven marriages of author Robert Olen Butler (later divorced) and film director Walter Hill.
 John Lennon and his son Sean Lennon celebrated numerous birthdays at Tavern on the Green during the late 1970s.
 In 1987 the tavern was the site of a star-studded memorial dinner for director-choreographer Bob Fosse.

-In popular culture

-Tavern on the Green appeared in Arthur 2: On the Rocks, Hair, It's My Turn, and Ghostbusters.
-It is also depicted in Wall Street (1987), The Out-of-Towners (1999), It Had to Be You (2000), and Mr. Popper's Penguins (2011).
-A "Cavern on the Green" is shown in the film The Flintstones.
-TV shows that depict Tavern on the Green include a season 1 episode of Power Book III: Raising Kanan, the season 8 Seinfeld episode "The Susie", and the season 1 Shipping Wars episode "Tavern on the Greenbacks".